 What does application blocklisting or allowlisting mean?

-Application blacklisting means that the defined applications cannot be installed on a target device.
-If a blacklisted application is already installed, it is blocked and cannot be started.
-Blacklisted applications are removed from the home screen of the device.
+Application blocklisting (formerly known as blacklisting) means that the defined applications cannot be installed on a target device.
+If a blocklisted application is already installed, it is blocked and cannot be started.
+Blocklisted applications are removed from the home screen of the device.

-Application whitelisting means that all applications, except the ones, explicitly defined, are blocked and their icons are removed from the home screen of your iOS device.
+Application allowlisting (formerly known as whitelisting) means that all applications, except the ones, explicitly defined, are blocked and their icons are removed from the home screen of your iOS device.
 The end-user can only install or use those applications that have explicitly been defined.